MiTTNS/STARcalc/README.md

 * Paid button: once a fee has been calculated the extension should allow the user to specify that the fee has been paid.
 Doing so would add a line to a Google Sheets spreadsheet that the sups could refrence.
 I have some refrences that could be helpful in making this but I still need to make sure they are good.
+* Firefox: this version works in chromium based browsers but not Firefox, and I like Firefox.

 # Below is file explanations